josephsl/wintenApps/readme.md

 ## General

 * NVDA will no longer play error tones or do nothing if this add-on becomes active from Windows 7, Windows 8.1, and unsupported releases of Windows 10.
-* Submenu items are properly recognized in various apps, including context menu for Start menu tiles and microsoft Edge's app menu in Version 1809 (October 2018 Update).
+* Submenu items are properly recognized in various apps, including context menu for Start menu tiles.
 * In addition to dialogs recognized by NVDA, more dialogs are now recognized as proper dialogs and reported as such, including Insider Preview dialog (settings app).
 * NVDA can announce suggestion count when performing a search in majority of cases.
 This option is controlled by "Report object position information" in Object presentation panel found in NVDA settings.
-* NVDA will no longer announce "blank" when pressing up or down arrow to open all apps views in Start menu.
-This is now part of NVDA 2019.3.
 * When searching in Start menu or File Explorer in Version 1909 (November 2019 Update) and later, instances of NVDA announcing search results twice when reviewing results are less noticeable, which also makes braille output more consistent when reviewing items.
 * In certain context menus (such as in Edge), position information (e.g. 1 of 2) is no longer announced.
 * The following UIA events are recognized: controller for, drag start, drag cancel, drag complete, drag target enter, drag target leave, drag target dropped, element selected, item status, live region change, notification, system alert, text change, tooltip opened, window opened.
 With NVDA set to run with debug logging enabled, these events will be tracked, and for UIA notification event, a debug tone will be heard if notifications come from somewhere other than the currently active app.
 * It is possible to tracke only specific events and/or events coming from specific apps.
-* Tooltips from Edge and universal apps are recognized and will be announced.
-This is now part of NVDA 2019.3.
 * When opening, closing, or switching between virtual desktops, NVDA will announce current desktop name (desktop 2, for example).
 * NVDA will no longer announce Start menu size text when changing screen resolutions or orientation.
-* App name and version for various Microsoft Store apps are now shown correctly.
-This is now part of NVDA 2019.3.
 * When arranging Start menu tiles or Action Center quick actions with Alt+Shift+arrow keys, NVDA will announce information on dragged items or new position of the dragged item.

 ## Calculator